mesosphere/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

 # Create your templates

-- Download the [dcos_generate_config file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads) and go to step 1 in the "All users" section. [enterprise type="inline" size="small" /]
+- Download the [dcos_generate_config file](https://support.mesosphere.com/hc/en-us/articles/213198586-Mesosphere-Enterprise-DC-OS-Downloads) to your bootstrap node. [enterprise type="inline" size="small" /]

-- Download the [dcos_generate_config file](https://dcos.io/releases/) and go to step 1 in the "All users" section. [oss type="inline" size="small" /]

-## All users

 1. Create a directory named `genconf` in the home directory of your node and navigate to it.